rawt4k/rawt4k/README.md

 ### Hi there 👋 I'm Ventispurr, still learning to code as I go.. but im learning :D

 - 🏠 I Live on discord pretty much and play video games..
-Im also self taught in coding :D
+I'm also self taught in coding :D
-- 🤖 I've made 2 discord bots that im really proud of!
-[Uteki](https://ventispurr.cool/Uteki) and [Uteki Beats](https://ventispurr.cool/UtekiBeats)
+- 🤖 I've made 2 discord bots that i'm really proud of!
+[Uteki](https://its.ventispurr.xyz/Uteki) and [Uteki Beats](https://its.ventispurr.xyz/UtekiBeats)
 - 💻 I like to program often..
 I also make a lot of random little Javascript scripts to do stupid little stuff
 - 🤓 I help people learn some basics of coding aswell..
 Its just what I do
-- ⚡ I'm always on discord! so you can add me here -> [Ventispurr](https://discord.gg/KnSExvK)
+- ⚡ I'm always on discord! so you can add me here -> [Ventispurr](https://discord.gg/cB49pkWjGZ)

 ### Languages and tool i use: